|

 History of History

-period of the Mahabaharata.
-Hindu tradition represents the Salt Range as the
+the Mahabaharata.
+Hindu tradition represents the Salt Range as the refuge of the

-refuge of the five Pandava brothers during the period of their exile, and every
+five Pandava brothers during the period of their exile, and every salient point

-salient point in its scenery is connected with some legend.
-Modern research has
+in its scenery is connected with some legend.
+Modern research has fixed the site

-fixed the site of the conflict between Alexander and Porus as within Jhelum
+of the conflict between Alexander and Porus as within Jhelum district.
+After

-district.
-After this event, there were several dynasties and rulers ruled and
+this event, there were several dynasties and rulers ruled and several phases of

 Travel & Culture Services Pakistan